donutloop/golang-cheat-sheet/README.md

 ### GO 1.8 Features

-You can then build a plugin that command below which will give you a shared object (.so) file`
+You can build a plugin that command below which will give you a shared object (.so) file`

 ```bash
 go build -buildmode=plugin